camrynbrown/rpsgame/README.md

 # Rock Paper Scissors Game

-A simple Rock Paper Scissors game played in the browser console, created as part of The Odin Project curriculum.
+A simple Rock Paper Scissors game played in the browser using buttons, created as part of The Odin Project curriculum.

 ## Features

 - User vs Computer gameplay
 - Tracks score of multiple rounds
-- Handles invalid input gracefully
+- Uses buttons for user input
+- Reset button to restart the game

 ## How to Play